wp-plugins/easy-translator-lite/readme.txt

 = Past =

+* V3.10: Compatibility with WP3.6.
+Some additional tooltips to help the user.
+[Aug 15, 2013]
 * V3.01: Documentation changes only.
 [May 21, 2013]
 * V3.00: Major upgrade with blog page translation as well as Google translate to seed plugin translation.
 [May 20, 2013]
 * V2.13: Proper session initialization.
 [Mar 30, 2013]